tyrus-tracey/CMPT461-GeomLogoTool/README.md

 The script will then require 5 to 10 seconds to load the MoGe and Intrinsic Image Decomposition models before the GUI appears

 ### Building Geometry
 First use 'Load Target' to select the image, on success a preview of the image will appear on screen.
 Then use 'Build Geometry' to build the mesh.
 Once finished you will be prompted to select a folder in which to save the mesh.
-The camera FOV will also be displayed which will be needed for rendering in the blender Add-on.
+The camera FOV will also be displayed which will be needed for rendering in the Blender Add-on.
 You can then use this mesh in the Blender Add-on.

 ### Applying Target Image
 Once your scene geometry from MoGE is loaded into Blender, simply press F8 to execute the add-on.